19818794/alx-higher_level_programming/0x0B-python-input_output/README.md

 | `11-student.py`            | creates a public method based on `10-student.py`.
 | `12-pascal_triangle.py`    | returns a list of lists of integers representing Pascal’s triangle of n.
 | `100-append_after.py`      | inserts a line of text to a file after each line containing a specific string.
+| `101-stats.py`             | creates a script that reads stdin line by line and computes metrics.